sauravtom/dvc2/index.md

     section_id: cta
     title: Let’s Work Together!
     content: >
-      Say hello at saurav@defivc.xyz or tell us more about your project by getting started below.
+      Say hello at saurav@defivc.xyz or tell us more about your project by DMing us on Twitter.
     actions:
       - type: action
         label: Let's start